 The Coffee Shop Test

-Stuck staring at a blank page, wondering where brilliant character design ideas come from?
-The best characters aren’t born from thin air—they’re crafted using proven techniques that transform ordinary concepts into extraordinary people.
-Keep these ideas in mind when crafting your story-altering characters.
+The best character design ideas rarely come from thin air.
+They’re crafted using a handful of proven techniques that transform ordinary concepts into extraordinary people.

+Embrace the Beautiful Contradiction.
 The most memorable characters live in the spaces between expectations.
 Picture the intimidating biker who rescues stray cats, or the soft-spoken librarian who moonlights as a stand-up comedian.
 These contrasts create instant intrigue because they mirror real human complexity.

-We’re all walking contradictions—the key is finding the right ones that serve your story.
+Specificity Trumps Everything.
 Instead of “she was nervous,” try “she arranged her pens by color when anxious.”
 Rather than “he was rich,” show us “he bought first-class tickets for flights under an hour.”
-Specific details create characters who feel lived-in rather than manufactured.
+Specific details create characters who feel lived in rather than manufactured.

 Bringing Your Characters to Life

-Creating characters that captivate readers isn’t about following a rigid formula—it’s about understanding that great character design is equal parts psychology, artistry, and genuine human observation.
-We’ve covered the essentials: starting with purpose over appearance, building comprehensive character design sheets, embracing flaws and contradictions, and testing your creations in the wild.
+Creating characters that captivate readers isn’t about following a rigid formula.
+It’s about understanding that great character design is equal parts psychology, artistry, and genuine human observation.
+We’ve covered the essentials: starting with purpose over appearance, building a comprehensive character design sheet, embracing flaws and contradictions, and testing your creations in the wild.

-Remember, character design is an iterative process.
+Character design is an iterative process.
 Your first draft won’t be perfect, and that’s exactly as it should be.
 Real people are messy works in progress, and your fictional ones should be too.
-Don’t be afraid to experiment—give your stoic warrior a secret love of terrible reality TV, or let your villain have moments of genuine kindness that complicate everything.
-Even find some beta readers to check your work and fall in love – or hate – with your characters.
+Give your stoic warrior a secret love of terrible reality TV, or let your villain have moments of genuine kindness that complicate everything.
+Find some beta readers to check your work and fall in love, or hate, with your characters.

 Here’s your homework: pick one character from your current project and apply these principles.
 Start with their core purpose, build their inner world, then let their contradictions surprise you.
 Create their character design sheet and watch them transform from a plot device into a living, breathing person.

-Because here’s the beautiful truth: when you craft characters who feel authentically human, they don’t just serve your story—they become the beating heart that makes readers care about everything else.
-Your plot, themes, and world-building all become more powerful when filtered through characters we can’t help but invest in.
+When you craft characters who feel authentically human, they become the beating heart that makes readers care about everything else.
+Your plot, themes, and world building all become more powerful when filtered through characters we can’t help but invest in.

 Now, go create someone unforgettable.

-Start with purpose—determine what role your character plays in your story.
-Then build from the inside out: establish their core personality traits, fears, and motivations before worrying about appearance.
-Create a character design sheet covering their backstory, relationships, and quirks.
-Give them meaningful flaws and contradictions that create internal conflict.
-Finally, test them in different scenarios to ensure they react consistently with their established personality.
+Start with purpose: determine what role your character plays in your story.
+Then build from the inside out, establishing their core personality traits, fears, and motivations before worrying about appearance.
+Create a character design sheet covering their backstory, relationships, and quirks, give them meaningful flaws and contradictions, and test them in different scenarios to check they react consistently with their established personality.

-Begin with 3-5 core personality traits that define your character.
-Ask yourself: How do these traits manifest in their behavior, speech patterns, and decision-making?
-Let their personality dictate their appearance—a meticulous perfectionist might have immaculate grooming, while a free spirit might wear mismatched socks.
-Consider how their personality creates both strengths and weaknesses, then show these traits through actions rather than just description.
+Begin with three to five core personality traits that define your character, then decide how these traits show up in their behavior, speech patterns, and decision-making.
+Let their personality dictate their appearance: a meticulous perfectionist might have immaculate grooming, while a free spirit might wear mismatched socks.
+Show these traits through actions rather than description.

-Avoid perfect characters without flaws—they’re boring and unrealistic.
-Don’t rely on stereotypes or clichés without adding unique twists.
-Skip over-the-top physical descriptions that don’t serve the story.
-Avoid inconsistent behavior that doesn’t match established personality traits.
-Don’t create characters who exist solely to serve plot points without their own goals and motivations.
-Finally, resist the urge to make every character likable—compelling characters are more important than pleasant ones.
+Avoid perfect characters without flaws, they’re boring and unrealistic.
+Don’t rely on stereotypes or cliches without adding a unique twist.
+Skip over-the-top physical descriptions that don’t serve the story, and avoid inconsistent behavior that doesn’t match established personality traits.
+Don’t create characters who exist solely to serve plot points without their own goals and motivations, and resist the urge to make every character likable.
+Compelling characters matter more than pleasant ones.

 Base characters on real human psychology and behavior patterns.
-Give them contradictions—just like real people, they should have traits that don’t always align perfectly.
-Include specific, authentic details rather than generic descriptions.
-Show how their past experiences shaped their current behavior.
-Give them realistic flaws, fears, and blind spots.
-Make their dialogue sound natural to their background and personality.
-Most importantly, ensure their actions stem from believable motivations.
+Give them contradictions, just like real people, their traits shouldn’t always align perfectly.
+Include specific, authentic details rather than generic descriptions, and show how past experiences shaped their current behavior.
+Give them realistic flaws, fears, and blind spots, and make their dialogue sound natural to their background and personality.

 Good character design creates people who feel authentically human while serving the story’s needs.
 They have clear motivations, believable flaws, and consistent behavior that can still surprise readers.
-Their appearance reflects their personality and background.
-They grow and change throughout the story while maintaining their core identity.
-Readers should be able to predict how they might react in new situations based on established traits, yet still be surprised by their specific choices.
+Their appearance reflects their personality and background, and they grow and change throughout the story while maintaining their core identity.